SkylerHVanHorn/phishing-detection-tool/README.md

 - Detects suspicious and malicious emails based on sender, keywords, and URLs.
 - Classifies emails into categories:
   - **Trusted**: Emails from trusted domains.
-  - **Benign**: Emails not from trusted domains but no reason to suspect malicious activity (no embedded URLs or malicious keywords).
+  - **Benign**: Emails not from trusted domains but no reason to suspect malicious activity (no embedded URLs,malicious keywords, etc.).
   - **Suspicious**: Emails from untrusted domains containing embedded URLs but no malicious keywords.
   - **Malicious**: Emails containing malicious keywords from untrusted domains and/or evidence of typosquatting.
 - Generates a detailed report containing suspicious and malicious emails with reasoning.